projectcalico/calico/docs/GettingStarted.md

    * Follow instructions from https://github.com/nickryand/vagrant-multi-putty
    * `vagrant putty <hostname>`

-At this point, it's worth checking that your servers can ping each other reliabl.
+At this point, it's worth checking that your servers can ping each other reliably.
 * From core-01
 ```
 ping 172.17.8.102